yaoxiaoyuan/mimix/readme.md

 ### HOW TO RUN

-1. Download conf and model data: https://pan.baidu.com/s/1aQOGLOjNtabA7YyWOdH1Sg code: eegm
+1. Download conf and model data.
+Please scan the completed [agreement](Mimix Model Release Agreement.docx).
+If agree to the agreement, fill in the information and send it to yaoxiaoyuan1990 at gmail dot com.
+I will send links to your email address once the procedure is approved.

 2. Put conf and model under mimix folder